-At Perry Hall Multi-Academy Trust pupils deserve to learn in an environment that is calm, safe, supportive and where they are treated with dignity.
+At Perry Hall Multi-Academy Trust pupils deserve to learn in an environment that is calm, safe, supportive and where they are treated with dignity and respect.

-To achieve this, every pupil is made aware of the school behaviour standards, expectations, the pastoral support available to them, and the possible consequences and sanctions for misbehaviour.
+To achieve this, every pupil is made aware of the school behaviour standards, expectations, the pastoral support available to them, and the possible consequences and consequences for misbehaviour.